telerik/maui-docs/controls/chat/items/overview.md

 ---
 title: Overview
-page_title: .NET MAUI Conversational UI Documentation | RadChat Items Overview
+page_title: .NET MAUI Conversational UI Documentation - RadChat Items Overview
-description: Learn more about ChatItem collection in RadChat control
+description: Learn more about the ChatItem collection in the RadChat control
 position: 0
 slug: chat-items-overview
 ---

 # Chat Items

 `RadChat` works with a collection of `ChatItem` objects.
-The control provides different chat items that you could use, such as the basic TextMessage as well as various pickers (itempicker, datapicker, timepicker) and predefined cards (defined through a cardpicker).
+The control provides different chat items that you could use, such as the basic `TextMessage` as well as `PickerItems` used to display various pickers (item, date and time picker) and predefined cards (defined through a card picker).

 This section covers the specific details of the different chat items RadChat provides: